calcuis/river-crossing-game/README.md

 2. Define a transition status.

-Welcome to use ai tool(s) for solving the problem. i.e., Copilot, ChatGPT, whatever helpful
+Welcome to use AI tool(s) for solving the problem. i.e., Copilot, ChatGPT, whatever helpful